 Since anubias is a very slow-growing plant, it’s very important to maintain a clean balanced tank to avoid algae growth on the leaves.
 Anubias are notorious for being algae magnates so it is important to have their shades to prevent algae growth on them.

 Regular water changes will control nitrate levels in the tank and can prevent algae blooms in the tank.
 We also recommend adding algae-eating fish like bristlenose pleco or Oto cats to help you keep the anubias leaves clean and algae-free.

 Anubias are not picky when it comes to tank size.
 They can live in tanks as small as 10 gallons.
 Anything smaller than this size may not be an ideal environment for this plant to live in.
 If you have a larger tank, we recommend having multiple anubias in your tank to make beautiful scenes.

-Anubias can adapt and live in most aquarium environments.
-However, when the water parameters of your tank fall in between their ideal range they will grow natural beautiful green leaves.
+Anubias can adapt and live in a wide range of water parameters.
+However, when the water parameters of your aquarium fall in between their ideal range they will grow naturally beautiful green leaves.